Bioccjw/DRdriver/README.md

 differential_mutation.r: The function for identifying differential mutations.

-differential_expression.r: The function for identifying DEGs.
+differential_exp.r: The function for identifying DEGs.

 specific_network.r: The function for constructing individual-specific network.